Gluten Free Macaroon Crust Cheesecake

 It’s hard to actually swirl.
 So what usually winds up happening is a layer separation — vanilla on the bottom, chocolate on top.
 That’s all fine and dandy, but I really wanted the flavors to mix.

 So instead of dropping the chocolate batter just on the top and swirling, I did it in two layers.
-Half the vanilla batter, drop on spoonfuls of chocolate, swirl.
-Rest of the vanilla batter, rest of the chocolate, swirl again.
+Half the vanilla batter, drop on spoonfuls of chocolate, and swirl.
+Rest of the vanilla batter, the rest of the chocolate, and swirl again.

 It means that each bite has multiple layers of swirl in there.